-5 Takeaways From The First Democratic Debate
+5 Takeaways From The 1st Democratic Debate

 The first Democrat presidential debate continues Thursday night and will include Biden, Sanders, Sen. Kamala Harris of California and South Bend, Ind., Mayor Pete Buttigieg.

 Will Trump be more of a factor?
 Do the gloves come off against Biden?
 Does Harris break out finally?
 Is Buttigieg able to handle the scrutiny after the police shooting in South Bend that sidelined him from the campaign?
-Is foreign policy more of an issue for this group of candidates?
-Are there any surprising moments?
+Will foreign policy be more of an issue for this group of candidates?
+Will there be any surprising moments?

 If Democrats watching at home weren't thrilled with their choices onstage Wednesday night, they'll have another crop of 10 to pick from Thursday.